bottenderjs/messaging-apis/packages/axios-error/README.md

 # axios-error

-> An axios error wrapper that aim to provide clear error message to the developer
+> Axios error wrapper that aim to provide clear error message to developers

 ## Installation